Skip to main content

 8 mentions Positive Neutral Negative

 The graphics in the game are generally well-received, with many players appreciating the realistic visuals and customization options.
-However, some users noted that the graphics can be a bit rough and may cause performance issues on older computers.
-Overall, while the graphics are decent and enhance the gameplay experience, there are inconsistencies between the promotional materials and the actual game visuals.
+However, some users noted that the graphics can be rough around the edges and may cause performance issues on older computers.
+Overall, while the graphics are decent and enhance the gameplay experience, they may not fully match the quality seen in promotional materials.

 • “I hope I'm wrong, because the graphics are very well done, and you can customize the places back at your home with the materials you get.”